aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 SELECT count(*) FROM LIMIT_ORDERS_CURRENT_DT;
 ```

 Let's work with dynamic data going forward and return to the stream simulator to provide a continuous stream.
 Run `Run_Slooow.sh`, and the application will stream 10 records/second until you stop the application (using Ctrl-C).
 If you want more volume, run the `Run_Sloow.sh` for 100/second or `Run_Slow.sh` for 1000/second stream rate.
-Note that the simulator is designed to run only one of these at a time (the channel name is configured in the property file).
+Note that the simulator is designed to run only one of these simultaneously (the channel name is configured in the property file).

-Streaming the first table is done perfectly, but you might also want to analyze how orders/records have changed and keep a historical record, for example, in a Slowly Changing Dimensions (SCD).
-In this case, you can do that by adding additional fields to each record to track and group them together:
+Streaming the first table is done perfectly, but you can also analyze how orders/records have changed and keep a historical record, for example, in a Slowly Changing Dimensions (SCD).
+In this case, you can do that by adding additional fields to each record to track and group them:

 ```sql
 CREATE OR REPLACE DYNAMIC TABLE ENG.LIMIT_ORDERS_SCD_DT